reiryuki/Xperia-Music-Magisk-Module/README.md

 - Remove system.prop to prevent bootloop in some ROMs

 v1.3
-- Add Xperia Sound Picker
+- Add Xperia Sound Picker for Marshmallow and up only
 - Remove mistakes in permissions xml

 v1.4
 - Fix installation process

 ## Requirements
-- Android Lollipop and Up
+- Android Lollipop SDK 21 and Up
 - Magisk Installed

 ## Instructions